DroidsOnRoids/swift-style-guide/README.markdown

 When adding protocol conformance to a class, prefer adding a separate class extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.

 Avoid using `// MARK: -` comment to describe extensions.
-Extension's name should be self explanatory.
+Extension's name should be self-explanatory.

 **Preferred:**
 ```swift